 The SU is here to empower you, equip you, and help you have an unforgettable university experience.

-During the Open Day, you can chat with students from some of their groups and learn about the different things you can get involved in at Bath.
+During the Open Day, you can chat with students from some of The SU's groups and learn about the different things you can get involved in at Bath.

 The SU is also a source of advice and support for all students, so come and meet SU staff and learn about how they help students make the most of their time here.